Almost all orbits of the Collatz map attain almost bounded values: Introduction

 of a single random variable $\Syrac(\Z_3)$ taking values in the $3$-adics $\Z_3 \coloneqq \varprojlim_n \Z/3^n\Z$ (equipped with the usual metric $d(x,y) \coloneqq 3^{-\nu_3(x-y)}$), which can for instance be defined as

-where $\a_1,\a_2,\dots$ are iid copies of $\Geom(2)$; note that this series converges in $\Z_3$.
+where $\a_1,\a_2,\dots$ are iid copies of $\Geom(2)$; note that this series converges in $\Z_3$, and the equivalence of distribution \eqref{syr3}follows from \eqref{syrac-def}, \eqref{fn-def} after reversing\footnote{As an alternative to reversing the order of the tuple $(\a_1,\dots,\a_n)$, one could instead index time by the negative integers $-1,-2,-3,\dots$ rather than the positive integers $1,2,3,\dots$, viewing $\Syrac(\Z_3)$ as the outcome of an ``ancient'' Syracuse iteration that extends to arbitrarily large negative times (and whose initial condition is irrelevant).
+This perspective towards the Syracuse variables is arguably more natural, and could be adopted elsewhere in the paper; however, we have chosen (mostly for aesthetic reasons) to index time by positive integers rather than negative ones, which necessitates some reversal of the labeling at some junctures.} the order of the tuple $(\a_1,\dots,\a_n)$ (cf. \eqref{fn-recurse}).
 One can view the distribution of $\Syrac(\Z_3)$ as the unique stationary measure for the discrete Markov process\footnote{This Markov process may possibly be related to the $3$-adic Markov process for the \emph{inverse} Collatz map studied in \cite{wirsch}.
 See also a recent investigation of $3$-adic irregularities of the Collatz iteration in \cite{thomas}.} on $\Z_3$ that maps each $x \in \Z_3$ to $\frac{3x+1}{2^{a}}$ for each $a \in \N+1$ with transition probability $2^{-a}$ (this fact is implicit in the proof of Lemma \ref{recursive}).
 However, we will not explicitly adopt the $3$-adic perspective in this paper, preferring to work instead with the finite projections $\Syrac(\Z/3^n\Z)$ of $\Syrac(\Z_3)$. \end{remark}

 While the Syracuse random variables $\Syrac(\Z/3^n\Z)$ fail to be uniformly distributed on $\Z/3^n \Z$, we can show that they do approach uniform distribution $n \to \infty$ at fine scales (as measured in a $3$-adic sense), and this turns out to be the key ingredient needed to establish Proposition \ref{transport}.
 More precisely, we will show